jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 ### HOT LINE TAG
 - All closing is disabled
 - One trip-to-lockout
-- Trips out all 3 phases
+- Trips out all 3 phases no matter which mode
+- Can be activated only from toggle switch
-- takes precedence over cold load pickup, non-reclosing, and fast trips disabled
+- ==Form6 takes precedence over cold load pickup, non-reclosing, and fast trips disabled
-- can be activated only from toggle switch

- NOT LT06 AND SV35T AND (TRIPA OR TRIPB OR TRIPC)
- - SV35 -> 51AT OR 51BT OR 51CT OR 51G1T OR 50A2T OR 50B2T OR 50C2T OR 50G2T # ANY SPT OC TRIP CONDITION
+- ==HLT opens all 3 phases independent mode or timing that defines the trip time.
+If any one phase is already open and HLT is activate the other 2 phases will **NOT**  open.
+- ==HLT opens all 3 phases independent mode or timing that defines the trip time.
+If any one phase is already open and HLT is activate the other 2 phases will immediately open.
+- ==specific curve allowed to be programmed for HLT?
+- ==form 6 allowed activation from other sources, but only allowed deactivation when all sources are disabled
+	- ==may only be reset by the source that set it (if activated at the operator panel, must be deactivated there, and not by SCADA)
+- ==Add definite time delay for HLT elements?
+- ==HLT will act on whatever is fastest, active curve or time delay
+- ==If above ground pickup and below phase, trips all 3 phases on TCC1 or HLT definite time delay?

 ### COLD LOAD PICKUP